STV9042 – Field Seminar in International Relations Theory

 Learning outcome

-• You will gain an in-depth understanding of contemporary international relations theory.
+• Students will gain an in-depth understanding of contemporary international relations theory.

 • You will learn how to evaluate IR along various dimensions: meta-theory; theoretical breadth and depth; ethics; western/global/post-colonial; causal inference / validity; interpretive understanding; and empirical insight.